hammerlab/guacamole/README.md

  * [VCF files][]
  * Parquet files of bdg-formats [Genotypes][].

-Guacamole uses ideas and some functionality from [ADAM][].
-It also takes inspiration from the [Avocado][] project.
+Guacamole uses ideas and some functionality from [ADAM][], and takes inspiration from the [Avocado][] project.

 For hacking Guacamole, see our [code docs][].